pmq20/ruby-packer/README.md

 ## Examples

-### Packing a Portable Ruby Interpreter Executable
+### Producing a Portable Ruby Interpreter Executable

-I.e. packing the raw Ruby interpreter without packing with your Project:
+I.e. packing the raw Ruby interpreter without packing any projects:

 	rubyc
 	./a.out (or a.exe on Windows)